 The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

-You may claim to product in our store in Brno or send it by mail.
+You may claim the product in our store in Brno or send it by mail.

 The claim must be attended without undue delay, no later than within 30 days.